sofrosb/Individuell-examination-backend-nodejs-Sofia-Rosborg/README.md

 ### Create order:

-Initiating an order.
+Initiating an order. <br>
 http://localhost:8000/api/order/createOrder
 Method: POST

 Add query parameters `Key: userId` and `Value: {userId}` when creating the order as a registered user.

-Go to the "Body" tab (in Postman or Insomnia).
+- Go to the "Body" tab (in Postman or Insomnia).
-Select "JSON" as the format.
+- Select "JSON" as the format.
-Paste your JSON structure into the json field.
+- Paste your JSON structure into the json field.

 Example of JSON structure for creating several orders: